pp-omega/getting-clean-project/README.md

-#Project for "Getting and Cleaning Data" <Batch 12>
+#Project for "Getting and Cleaning Data" <April 2014>

 Project is how to Pre-process  "Human Activity Recognition Using Smartphones Data Set" to get tody Data set for further analysis